Josh Lowe Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 3.91 team ERA ranks ninth across all league pitching staffs.
+- The Yankees' 3.93 team ERA ranks ninth across all MLB pitching staffs.

-- Yankees pitchers combine to rank 16th in baseball in home runs surrendered (125 total, 1.2 per game).
+- The Yankees rank 20th in baseball in home runs surrendered (131 total, 1.2 per game).

-- The righty's last time out was on Tuesday against the New York Mets, when he went six innings, surrendering six earned runs while giving up seven hits.
+- The righty's last time out was on Friday against the Baltimore Orioles, when he went seven scoreless innings while giving up three hits.

-- The 30-year-old has an ERA of 4.77, with 9.5 strikeouts per nine innings, in 19 games this season.
-Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.